 It is a common misconception that Madam C.J.
 Walker invented the hot comb.
 It is also a misconception that she was the only African American woman to make a fortune from the black hair care industry.
 The truth, however, is that while her accomplishments were extraordinary, another African American woman named Annie Turnbo Malone initially pioneered the path that Walker took.
 The successes of Malone and Walker in expanding the black hair and beauty industry are closely intertwined with the history of the hot comb and changing beauty standards.

 Tracing the history of the hot comb is complicated, largely due to misinformation and missing or unclear documentation.
 Tracing its patents also proves to be troublesome because the hot comb was referred to by many names and seems to have had several inventors.
 It is difficult to identify precisely when the first hot comb was invented.
-A Frenchman named Marcel Grateau, who went by several names, is often accredited with its invention in the late 1800s, when the hot comb was used by white women in Europe.
+A Frenchman named Marcel Grateau, who went by several names, is often accredited with its invention in the late 1800s when the hot comb was used by white women in Europe.
 According to the European Patent Office, Grateau is listed as having patents for a “hair-waving iron” and a curling iron rather than a hot comb.
 (Note it is very possible for him to have invented the hot comb without having a registered patent for it.)
-In 1886, the invention was being marketed to white women in popular American store catalogues like Bloomingdales.
+In 1886, the invention was being marketed to white women in popular American store catalogs like Bloomingdale's.
 Other individuals with patents for hot combs include, but are not limited to, Walter Sammons in 1920 and a St. Louis based woman named Clara Grant in 1925.

 Annie Malone was born in 1869, in Metropolis, Illinois, to formerly enslaved parents and orphaned at a young age.
 From an early age, Malone understood that for African American women, appearance and grooming represented more than their personal style.
 It could also indicate a woman’s class and social standing.

-Growing up in southern Illinois along the Ohio River, Malone witnessed firsthand how southern blacks migrating to northern states around the turn of the nineteenth century tended to treat their hair.
+Growing up in southern Illinois along the Ohio River, Malone witnessed firsthand how southern blacks migrating to northern states around the turn of the 19th century tended to treat their hair.
 African American women who worked labor-intensive jobs in the South sometimes had little time or money to properly care for their hair, causing it to become susceptible to ailments such as dandruff, alopecia, and other forms of scalp disease.

 Malone realized that improving hair health could also have a positive effect on the lives of African American women and men and sought to provide assistance.
 This motivation, along with her early passion for styling her sisters’ hair, inspired Malone to help other black women improve their grooming habits.
 By doing so, it allowed them an option to adapt to a society that judged them based on how they met the American standard of beauty, which excluded the natural appearance of most African Americans.